 Suspect at large after fatally shooting 3 people in Washington state, police say

 Three people were confirmed dead after a shooting in southern Washington state early Tuesday morning, authorities said.
-The gunman, whom officials have not yet identified, may have also shot a fourth person whose injuries are unknown before stealing that person's car and fleeing the scene, according to the Yakima Police Department.
+The gunman, who authorities later identified as 21-year-old Jarid Haddock, stole a person's car and fled the scene, according to the Yakima Police Department.

 The suspect remained at large when the department — which covers the city in the rural Yakima Valley, known mainly for agriculture — shared its first and most recent update on the situation several hours after it occurred at around 3:30 a.m.
 PT.
 Officers initially responded to a call that reported a man "shooting parties" at a Circle K convenience store, said Yakima Police Chief Matthew Murray at a news conference recorded at the scene and shared on Facebook.